 The Huguenots were French Protestants.
 The tide of the Reformation reached France early in the sixteenth century and was part of the religious and political fomentation of the times.
 It was quickly embraced by members of the nobility, by the intellectual elite, and by professionals in trades, medicine, and crafts.
 It was a respectable movement involving the most responsible and accomplished people of France.
 It signified their desire for greater freedom religiously and politically.
 The names of Huguenot leaders at that time included the royal houses of Navarre, Valois, and Condé; Admiral Coligny, and hundreds of other officers in the military.
 Marguerite d'Angoulême (pictured right), whom scholars have called "the first modern woman," was an early supporter of reform in the Catholic Church.
-She influenced her brother, Francis I, to be lenient with the Huguenots.
+Marguerite (grandmother of Henry IV) influenced her brother, Francis I, to be lenient with the Huguenots.

 The Huguenot Church grew rapidly.
 At its first synod in 1559, fifteen churches were represented.
 Over two thousand churches sent representatives to the synod in 1561.
 In the beginning, the Huguenots were greatly favored by Francis I because of their stature and their abilities as well as their economic contribution to the country's finances.
 However, ninety percent of France was Roman Catholic, and the Catholic Church was determined to remain the controlling power.
 The Huguenots alternated between high favor and outrageous persecution.
 Inevitably, there were clashes between Roman Catholics and Huguenots, many erupting into the shedding of blood.
 During the 1560s, the clashes worsened.
-Finally, Catherine de' Medici and the Guise factions, together representing the Crown and the Church, organized a deadly act (pictured left).
+Finally, Catherine de' Medici (widow of Henry II, son of Francis I) and the Guise factions, together representing the Crown and the Church, organized a deadly act (pictured left).
 Thousands of Huguenots were in Paris celebrating the marriage of Henry of Navarre to Marguerite de Valois on Saint Bartholomew's Day, August 24, 1572.
 On that day, soldiers and organized mobs fell upon the Huguenots, and thousands of them were slaughtered.
 Gaspard de Coligny was among the first to fall at the hands of a servant of the Duke de Guise and was chopped to pieces.
 Pope Gregory XIII had a medal struck off in honor of the event and sent to Catherine and all Catholic prelates.

 Civil wars followed.
 On March 4, 1590, Prince Henry of Navarre led Huguenot forces against the Catholic League at the Battle of Ivry (pictured right) in Normandy, resulting in a decisive victory.
 Then, on April 13, 1598, as the newly crowned Henry IV, he issued the Edict of Nantes, which granted to the Huguenots toleration and liberty to worship in their own way.
 For a time, at least, there was more freedom for the Huguenots.
 However, about one hundred years later, on October 18, 1685, Louis XIV revoked the Edict of Nantes.
 Practice of the "heretical" religion was forbidden.
 Huguenots were ordered to renounce their faith and join the Catholic Church.
 They were denied exit from France under pain of death.
 And, Louis XIV hired 300,000 troops to hunt the heretics down and confiscate their property.
 This revocation caused France to lose half a million of its best citizens.
 It was not until November 28, 1787, after the United States of America had gained its independence from England, that the Marquis de Lafayette, who was impressed by the fact that so many of the American leaders were of Huguenot descent, persuaded Louis XVI and the French Council to adopt an Edict of Toleration guaranteeing religious freedom to all in France.